bergwerf/retro/index.md

 layout: home
 title: Herman's weblog
 ---
 Welcome to my blog!
 You can find some old posts here.
-I want to write more but coding is keeping me busy ;-).

-## About me
-I recently finished a bachelor in nanobiology at TU Delft, and my interests have shifted towards logic, mathematics, and theoretical computer science and I moved to Nijmegen to attend the MFOCS MSc program.
-You can contact me by sending an email to post at hbergwerf dot nl.
+Most newer stuff is on my GitHub account @bergwerf.
+To contact me send an email to post at hbergwerf dot nl.
+I currently live in Nijmegen where I study at Radboud University (the MFOCS specialization).